 Directional antennae cannot be used on buoys, so the radiated power is further reduced by the use of omni-directional antennae.
 This issue has been solved in the past by the use of higher power 40-watt transmitters, or lower powered transmitters with external RF amplifiers.
-The latest generation of High Data Rate (HDR) transmitters now on the market are 16 watts or less in output power, and suitable external amplifiers are currently not available.
+The latest generation of High Data Rate (HDR) transmitters now on the market are 16 watts or less in output power, and suitable external RF amplifiers are currently not available.

 Since it is becoming increasingly difficult to obtain parts and service for the old GOES transmitters, which have been in service since the mid 1980's, new High Data Rate (HDR) compatible transmitters are now being installed in Canadian moored buoys.
-Due to initial problems experienced by the National Environmental Satellite Data and Information Service (NESDIS) in the implementation of the new 300-baud demodulators, we are operating these new transmitters at 100 baud.
-Once the 300-baud system is operational, further evaluation will be completed at the higher baud rates to determine if additional signal amplification will be required.
+In presenting the results of our original testing at 100 baud transmission rates, we were unable to test at the higher baud rate because the 300 baud GOES demodulators were not ready for operational use.
+We have now been able to operate a buoy on a 300 baud assignment and the results are presented as an update to the original paper.

-Eventually, all new assignments assigned by NESDIS for data transmission through the GOES system will be 300 baud or higher, therefore, it is important to resolve the power requirement issues while there is still time to develop signal amplification systems, if required, before use of the higher data rate channels becomes mandatory.
+Eventually, all new assignments allocated by the National Environmental Satellite, Data and Information Service(NESDIS), for data transmission through the GOES system, will be 300 baud or higher.
+It is important to resolve the power requirement issues while there is still time to develop signal amplification systems, if required, before the use of the higher data rate channels becomes mandatory.